murer/hexblade/README.md

 It is more like [Install From Linux](https://help.ubuntu.com/community/Installation/FromLinux)

-This process is about to install Hexblade on with full fisk encryption (including /boot)
+This process is about to install Hexblade with full disk encryption (including /boot)

 ### Partition GPT